freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 150.1

 Now the prompt includes `node_modules` since that's where you are.
-List what's in the here.
+List what's in the folder.

 #### HINTS